jechasteen/Coltrane/docs/src/introduction/natural_triads.md

 # Natural Triads

 RNA provides a method of abstracting a chord progression away from the key it was composed in.
-In this system, each step or degree of the scale has an associated triad that is built upon by stacking diatonic thirds.
-We give these steps a Roman numeral to represent the numerical degree of the scale.
+Each degree of the scale has an associated triad that is built by stacking diatonic thirds opon the root.
+We then give this triad a Roman numeral to represent its numerical degree of the scale.

 For example in the key of C Major: